Nethereum/Nethereum.Workbooks/docs/index.md

 # Nethereum.Workbooks
 Nethereum tutorials using Xamarin workbooks.

 "Xamarin Workbooks provide a blend of documentation and code that is perfect for experimentation, learning, and creating guides and teaching aids."
-For more info an installation requirements go to: https://developer.xamarin.com/guides/cross-platform/workbooks/
+For more info and installation requirements go to the [Xamarin Workbooks web site]( https://developer.xamarin.com/guides/cross-platform/workbooks/)

 ![Workbook sample](screenshots/deploymentSample.gif)